Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Quality standards for compounded medications have improved significantly.
 Leading telehealth providers partner with 503B outsourcing facilities, which operate under stricter FDA oversight than traditional compounding pharmacies.
 These facilities undergo regular FDA inspections and must meet current Good Manufacturing Practice (cGMP) standards similar to commercial pharmaceutical manufacturers.

-Clinical studies comparing compounded and brand name GLP-1 medications show equivalent efficacy and safety profiles.
+Clinical studies comparing compounded and brand name GLP-1 medications show similar clinical goals and safety profiles.
 A 2024 study published in the American Journal of Health-System Pharmacy found no significant differences in weight loss outcomes between patients using compounded versus brand name semaglutide over 24 weeks of treatment (Thompson et al., 2024).

 Dosing flexibility represents a major advantage of compounded medications.
 While brand name versions come in predetermined strengths, compounded versions can be prepared in any concentration.
 This allows physicians to fine-tune doses for optimal efficacy while minimizing side effects, potentially improving treatment adherence and outcomes.